moment/luxon/docs/why.md

  1. Provide more comprehensive duration support.
  1. Directly provide interval support.
  1. Write inline docs for everything.

-These ideas has some big advantages:
+These ideas have some big advantages:

  1. It's much easier to understand and debug code that uses Luxon.
  1. Using native browser capabilities for internationalization leads to a much better behavior and is dramatically easier to maintain.
  1. Luxon has the best time zone support of any JS date library.
  1. Luxon's durations are both flexible and easy to use.
  1. The documentation is very good.

 They also have some disadvantages:

  1. Using modern browser capabilities means that the fallback behavior introduces complexity for the programmer.